What causes snoring?

 What are the surgical options for treating snoring/OSA?

-- The small finger-shaped piece of tissue (uvula) that hangs down from the back of the roof of the mouth into the throat
+This is a procedure used to remove excess tissue in the throat to widen and allow air to move through the throat more easily when you breathe, reducing snoring.
+The tissues removed may include:- The small finger-shaped piece of tissue (uvula) that hangs down from the back of the roof of the mouth into the throat

 - Part of the roof of the mouth (soft palate)